tegonal/gt/README.md

 Short version:

-- git (v2.73.3) submodules only support to checkout a certain branch but not a certain tag.
+- git submodules are intended to checkout a certain branch but not a certain tag and files need to reside in the submodule
-- gt only supports to pull files from a certain tag but not from a random branch or sha
+- gt only supports to pull files from a certain tag but not from a random branch or sha and allows to put files in any directory.

 Longer version:

-- gt also integrates file integrity checks based on GPG
+- gt also integrates file integrity and authenticity checks based on GPG
 - allows to fetch only parts of a repository (maybe possible for submodules via sparse checkout)
-- allows to place it at different places
+- allows to place files at different places (also in the root of your repo)
-- is not intended to push changes back
+- is not intended to push changes back to the remote

 # Does gt run on all linux distros?

 Most likely not, it was tested only on Ubuntu 22.04.
 For instance, on alpine you need to `apk add bash git gnupg perl coreutils` to make `gt update` work (could be that executing other gt commands require more dependencies).

 # Contributors and contribute